Intel® Boxed Processor FPO and ATPO serial numbers

 See instructions on how to identify your Intel® China Boxed Processor.

-Use the partial ATPO if you can't find the full one.
-Partial ATPO is the last four to five characters of the full number.
-For example: if a full ATPO is M5248TF502100, then the partial ATPO would be 02100.
-The partial ATPO number is on the side of the processor.
-The exact number of characters in the full ATPO varies from one processor to another.
+Use the visible characters of the ATPO if you can't find the full serial number.
+Visible characters of the ATPO are the last four to five characters of the ATPO number.
+The markings are visible on the side of the processor.
+The exact number of visible ATPO characters varies from one processor to another.
+For example, if a full ATPO is M5248TF502100, then the visible ATPO could be 02100 or 2100.

 How do I find Intel® Boxed Desktop Processor thermal solution markings?